HarshS490/chat-app2.0/README.md

 ## Support

-For frontend-specific issues, please create an issue in this repository or contact the development team.
+For frontend-specific issues, please create an issue in this repository.